qianyuzqy/TransVOD_Lite/README.md

 This repository is an official implementation of the paper [TransVOD:End-to-End Video Object Detection with Spatial-Temporal Transformers](https://ieeexplore.ieee.org/document/9960850), espeically the code of TransVOD Lite.

-:bell: We are happy to announce that TransVOD was accepted at **IEEE TPAMI**.
+:bell: We are happy to announce that TransVOD was accepted by **IEEE TPAMI**.

 :bell: We are happy to announce that our method is the first work that achieves 90% mAP on ImageNet VID dataset.